 - Display: Have you in Stitches!
 The Comedy Closet (February)

 - Rotation and re-display for the Theatre and Performance Galleries, including new interactive (February onwards)

-- Exhibition: Ivan Kyncl: Captured (February – July)
+- Exhibition: Ivan Kyncl: In the Minute (February – July)

 - Lunchtime Lecture: Panto at the London Palladium (December)

 - Lunchtime Lecture: Censored!: Stage, Screen, Society at 50 (November)

 - Exhibition: Censored!: Stage, Screen, Society at 50 (July 2018 – January 2019)